ntnusky/heat-templates/IDATG2202-guacamole/README.md

  - subnet\_prefix (set it to whatever is correct for you given subnet)
  - lb\_vip       (set it to a valid address in your subnet, outside of the DHCP scope)

+In addition you will have to modify the `sysbox-servers-with-lb.yaml` template, so that the LoadBalancer will get a floating IP address.

 ## Howto fire this up
 Set the parameters you need in `params.yaml` and run `openstack stack create -e params.yaml -t sysbox-servers-with-lb.yaml <stack_name>`.
 The SSH public-key you need in `guacamole_ssh_key` should be from the keypair you want Guacamole log into your sysbox-servers with.
 This keypair can be generated whereever you like.